Australia–Azerbaijan relations: Economic cooperation

-In 2012, the trade turnover between the countries amounted to 100 million US dollars.
+In 2012, the trade turnover between the two countries amounted to 100 million US dollars.
 The basis of exports to Azerbaijan is butter, while the basis of exports to Australia is oil.
-In June 2015, the heads of the State Oil Company of Azerbaijan (SOCAR), Caspian Marine Services, and the Australian shipbuilding company Austal signed a $34 million contract to build a high-speed passenger vessel to operate in the Caspian Sea with a length of 70 meters.
+In June 2015, the heads of the State Oil Company of Azerbaijan (SOCAR), Caspian Marine Services, and the Australian shipbuilding company Austal signed a $34 million contract to build a 70-meter, high-speed passenger vessel to operate in the Caspian Sea.
 This will be used to deliver cargo and passengers to SOCAR and British Petroleum (BP) platforms.

 In August 2016, a meeting between members of the Azerbaijani parliamentary delegation and Australian MPs was held in the Australian Parliament building.
 During the meeting, Australia's interest in operating transport routes that pass through the territory of Azerbaijan, as well as in joining the Great silk road project, was noted.

 In October 2017, a delegation consisting of Australian entrepreneurs visited Azerbaijan for the first time.
 On the same days, the first Azerbaijani-Australian business forum was held with the participation of agents of more than 30 Australian companies.

 In October 2017, the management of the State Oil Fund of Azerbaijan (SOFAR) expressed its readiness to purchase real estate in Australia.

 According to the data of the State Customs Committee of Azerbaijan, during the first eight months of 2017, the mutual trade turnover amounted to 3,715 million US dollars.
 Exports to Australia were 470,000 US dollars, and exports to Azerbaijan were 3,245 million US dollars.

 Since December 2017, companies from both countries have been negotiating the export of pomegranate juice from Azerbaijan to Australia.

 There is a chamber of Commerce of Azerbaijan in Australia, which is chaired by Nizami Jafarov.

 A number of Australian companies, such as RiverBank Estate (wine production), Foster Wheeler (engineering), etc. are interested in investing in Azerbaijan.

 Azerbaijan has Australia's assistance in the development of gas fields.